venasolutions/bosk/docs/guide.md

 #### Closed-loop control hooks

 Bosk is often used to control a server's _local state_.
-For example, a caching application could use bosk to control what's in the cache, so that all servers have the same cache contents and therefore provide reliable response times across the cluster.
+For example, a caching application could use bosk to control what's in the cache in the server's memory, so that all servers have the same cache contents and therefore provide reliable response times across the cluster.
 The cache itself is _local state_ because it exists independently in each server instance.